 We frequently have callers ask the question of what does contingent fee basis mean?
 This means that you don’t pay money to your attorney up front.
 Payment to your attorney depends on, or is contingent upon, there being some recovery of settlement money or jury award in your case.
 The payment to your attorney is then a percentage of that settlement money or jury award.
 Your attorney is paid a percentage of what you recover at the end of the case.

 How much is the percentage?

-Hancock Law Firm follows the Rules of Professional Conduct set out by the Florida Supreme Court, which in a typical auto accident or personal injury case, are as follows:
+Hancock Injury Attorneys follows the Rules of Professional Conduct set out by the Florida Supreme Court, which in a typical auto accident or personal injury case, are as follows:

 • If we settle your case before the filing of an Answer to the lawsuit, the fee is 33 1/3 percent of any recovery up to $1 million; or

 • If your case is settled at after the filing of an Answer to the lawsuit, through the entry of a Judgment, the maximum fee is 40 percent of any recovery up to $1 million.

 In short, if your case is settled prior to filing a lawsuit, 33 1/3%, plus costs.
 If a lawsuit is filed, 40% plus costs.

 Why use contingent fee basis in personal injury cases?

 The contingent fee gives injured people, no matter what their financial means, an even playing field against large corporations and insurance companies.
 In a typical auto accident case, the insurance company has vast financial resources at its disposal to pay for the costs of mounting a defense against your claim.
 Using the contingent fee basis makes it possible for people from all walks of life to pursue justice.